Nanjing Union Theological Seminary

 The Nanjing Union Theological Seminary (金陵协和神学院 (Jīnlíng xiéhé shénxuéyuàn, 金陵協和神學院)) is the flagship theological seminary of Protestant Christianity in China today.
 It is managed by the China Christian Council.

-Prior to the founding of the People's Republic of China, the institution had its beginnings as Nanjing Theological Seminary, established in 1911.
+Prior to the founding of the People's Republic of China, the institution had its beginnings as Nanking Theological Seminary, established in 1911.
 In November 1952, ten other theological seminaries in East China would join it to form Nanjing Union Theological Seminary.
 In 1961, Yanjing Union Theological Seminary of Beijing would likewise join, making a total of twelve seminaries which formed the new seminary.

 Seminary during the Japanese occupation

-During the massacre in Nanjing during December 1937, the pre-consolidated Nanjing Theological Seminary housed thousands of Chinese civilians in an effort to offer protection from the Japanese soldiers.
+During the massacre in Nanking during December 1937, the pre-consolidated Nanking Theological Seminary housed thousands of Chinese civilians in an effort to offer protection from the Japanese soldiers.
 However, Christian affiliated schools and seminaries suffered during the Japanese Invasion, and many were unofficially moved into unoccupied areas of Free China.

 During the People's Republic of China

 In early 1952, the Three-Self Patriotic Movement worked to reform theological education.
-The new government saw Christianity as a potentially subversive power and seminaries lost funds from overseas denominations.
+The PRC government saw Christianity as a potentially subversive power and seminaries lost funds from overseas denominations.
 Y. T. Wu was at the head of a committee to work towards the union of seminaries in East China.
 By November 1952, eleven theological seminaries from East China were incorporated as Nanjing Union Theological Seminary: